3 key stakeholders for your ERP requirements analysis

 1. ERP users with the most to gain

-Some department or function feels the most pain from the existing ERP and will benefit most when the new ERP is implemented.
-They might not be the ones who complain loudest or most frequently today.
-For example, Production might spend hours managing jobs but they do it quietly and have soldiered on for years.
-An ERP that meets their requirements can do the work of several people and get jobs into production faster.
-Complaints might come from Sales but the most gain is from Production.
-Either way, the enterprise succeeds.
+Some department or function experiences the most pain from the current ERP and will benefit the most when the new ERP is implemented.
+They might not be the ones who complain the loudest or most often today.

 2. ERP users with the most risk